 You can perform maintenance on hosts where instant clones reside by putting the ESXi hosts into maintenance mode.
-Then you can use vSphere Web Client to put the ESXi host into maintenance mode.
+You can use the vSphere Web Client to put the ESXi host into maintenance mode.

 If you use VMware Update Manager to update your ESXi hosts, you must delete or disable the instant clone parentVM before VMware Update Manager can successfully update the ESXi hosts.
-If you use an older version of Horizon 7 (7.12 or earlier), you must manually delete the instant clone parentVM on all the ESXi hosts by using the instant-clone utilities.
+If you use an older version of Horizon, you must manually delete the instant clone parentVM on all the ESXi hosts by using the instant-clone utilities.
 To use the instant-clone utilities, see Instant-Clone Maintenance Utilities.

 - In Horizon Console, select .